kheller18/data-structures-algorithms/questions/GIT.md

     + Doing this will create a `.git` file in the project folder which indicates that the repository has been created.

 14. Tell me something about `git stash`?
-    + Git stash can be used in cases where we need to switch in between branches and at the same time not wanting to lose edits in the current branch.
+    + `Git Stash`: used in cases where we need to switch in between branches and at the same time not wanting to lose edits in the current branch.
 Running the `git stash` command basically pushes the current working directory state and index to the stack for future use and thereby providing a clean working directory for other tasks.

 15. What is the command used to delete a branch?
     + To delete a branch we can simply use the command `git branch –d [head]`.